ka411/n8n-openai-email-automation/README.md

 This repository aims to continuously enhance the email classification accuracy and response quality by refining workflows, improving prompt engineering, and expanding category coverage based on real-world use cases.

-The workflow Screenshot is attached for more clarification.